etwodev/bmux/README.md

 Contributions are welcome!
 Please:

-1. Fork the repo
+1. Fork the repository
 2. Create a feature branch
-3. Write tests if applicable
+3. Add tests when applicable
-4. Submit a PR with a clear description
+4. Submit a pull request with a clear description

 ## License